2cubs/lib2cubs-lowlevel-com/README.md

 **Important**: Keep in mind, that different App-Frame Types have different decoding/encoding procedure.
 For example Stream of bytes can't be expected to work the same way as Simple Message.

+### Choices and considerations
+ * **Why using "json" instead of native python pickle format?**
+    1. Because the protocol suppose to be lightweight, but easily adaptable across different languages and technologies.
+So if the Server or Client implementation will go with "C/C++" They should not implement "pickle" parser or use additional libraries just for that purpose.
+       Json - is simple and pretty much native across all the languages and technologies.
+    2. Flexibility of this approach allows to use pickle format as an underlying format encapsulated string.
+       Or to use pickle format through extending the protocol and providing mime type metadata flag, specifying what is the content of the payload.
+ * **Why exactly this format of the App-Frame?**
+    * It's simple and flexible.
+It might be less efficient than other formats, but I wanted to implement it exactly this way, because I consider it as a combination of flexibility, modularity and extensibility.
+So it's well thought through but personal choice.
+      Any improvements are welcome!
+ * **Why splitting the first byte of a frame by 4 bit's value each?**
+    * To reduce redundant bytes being sent.
+Value of 4 bits for af-type is more than enough, and 4 bits for size-of-size is more than enough as well.
+So benefit of sparing 1 additional byte per frame is obvious! :D
+ * **Why using base64 encoding for metadata and why json inside?**
+    * About json - is exactly the same answer as above in the very first bullet point
+    * About base64 - It's not the most efficient format for the exchange, but it allows to simplify parsing and separating the payload and the metadata simply by "\n" symbol.
+With all mentioned above with a careful usage of metadata field - it might be a comfortable way to work with.
+And Base64 format protects from having "\n" symbol breaking the format (due to alphabet of the Base64 encoding)

 ### App-Frame types (af-type)
 App-Frame type is represented by first 4 bits of